Materials-Consortia/OPTIMADE/optimade.rst

   If provided, these fields MUST be returned along with the REQUIRED fields.
   Other OPTIONAL fields MUST NOT be returned when this parameter is present.
   Example: :query-url:`http://example.com/optimade/v1/structures?response_fields=last_modified,nsites`
-- **property\_ranges**: specifies which data ranges should be returned for ranged properties.
+- **property\_ranges**: specifies which ranges should be used when returning ranged properties.
   In general support is OPTIONAL, property definitions may however deviate from this and place stricter requirements on servers.
-  It consists of a property name directly followed by the range that should be returned.
+  It consists of the name of a dimension directly followed by a range.
-  A range is a list containing a list for each dimension.
-  A list consists of a pair of square brackets ("[", ASCII 91(0x5B)) and ("]", ASCII 93(0x5D)) enclosing a number of values separated by commas (",", ASCII 91(0x5B))
+  A range consists of a pair of brackets ("(", ASCII 40(0x28)) and (")", ASCII 41(0x29)) enclosing three integers, which are separated by commas (",", ASCII 91(0x5B))
-  Each dimension's list has three integer values.
-  The first value of the range specifies the first index in that dimension for which values should be returned.
+  The first integer specifies the first index in that dimension for which values should be returned.
-  The second value specifies the last index for which values should be returned.
+  The second integer specifies the last index for which values should be returned.
-  The third value specifies the step size.
+  The third integer specifies the step size in that dimension.

-  Ranges can be specified for multiple properties by separating them with a comma.
+  Ranges can be specified for multiple dimensions by separating them with a comma.
   The field may include optional space characters, which do not alter the meaning of the expression.
-  Databases SHOULD return the values falling within this range and the :property:`indexes` or :property:`returned_range` field belonging to the returned values.
-  For properties with :property:`serialization_format` :val:`custom` indexes that fall in the requested range but for which there is no value defined should not be returned.
-  For properties with :property:`serialization_format` :val:`regular` indexes that fall in the requested range but for which there is no value defined should have the value :val:`null`.
+  Databases MUST use these ranges for properties where the dimension is listed under indexable_dimensions, if this is not the case the Database MAY return more data than was specified in the range.
-  The ranges are 1 based, i.e. the first value has index 1, and inclusive i.e. for the range :val:`[10,20,1]` the last value returned belongs to index 20.
+  The ranges are 1 based, i.e. the first value has index 1, and inclusive i.e. for the range :val:`(10,20,1)` the last value returned belongs to index 20.
+  If a dimension is not specified it is assumed that the whole range in that dimension is requested.
+  If a value is not present at a set of the indexes, no value SHOULD be returned.
+  However, when a value is explicitly set to :val:`null` and :val:`null` has a meaning beyond indicating that no value has been defined  :val:`null` MUST be returned.

   Example:

-  A database has a :entry:`structure` entry with id: :val:`id_12345` and a ranged property :property:`test_field` with the two-dimensional data values :val:`[[9.64, 7.52, 0.69, 5.69], [4.82, 8.35, 3.26, 3.25], [4.82, 2.78, 7.87, 7.42], [5.49, 3.48, 1.65, 0.75]]`.
+  A database has a :entry:`structure` entry with id: :val:`id_12345` and a ranged property :property:`test_field` with the two-dimensional data values :val:`[[9.64, 7.52, 0.69], [4.82, 8.35, 3.26], [4.82, 2.78, 7.87], [5.49, 3.48, 1.65]]`.
-  A client makes a request :query-url:`http://example.com/optimade/v1/structures/id_12345?property_ranges=test_field[[1, 3, 2], [2, 3, 1]]`.
+  In addition the field :field:`range_ids` has the value :val:"["frames", "xyz"] A client can then make the request :query-url:`http://example.com/optimade/v1/structures/id_12345?property_ranges=frames(1, 4, 2),xyz(2, 3, 1)&response_fields=test_field`.
   The response is then a single entry response for structure `12345` where the `test_field` property is included with the values :val:`[[7.52, 0.69], [2.78, 7.87]]`.

-  Multiple ranges can be requested in one query. e.g. :query-param:`property_ranges=test_field[[1, 3, 2], [2, 3, 1]], other_field[[1,100,1]]`.

 Additional OPTIONAL URL query parameters not described above are not considered to be part of this standard, and are instead considered to be "custom URL query parameters".